steelcolosus/udacity-datascience/README.md

 # Model Types

 ### Complex Models
-Complex models tend to have more coefficient, so the error will increase
+Complex models tend to have more coefficient, so the complexity of the model will be added to the error

+$$
+2x_1^3 - 2x
+$$

 ### Simple Models
+Simple models tends to generalyz

 # Regularization